freemansoft/wsl2-utils/README.md

 1. Add set as default _complete 2023/06_

 # Adding GUI to Distributions
+1. Update kali-linux
+2. Install `kali-win-hex` for remote desktop support
+3. Install any other wanted kali-linux components

+## Upgrade WSL to support GUIs

-Update your wsl version to make sure the latest `WSLg` support is installed.
+Update your WSL to make sure the latest `WSLg` support is installed.
 This code exists in `move-distribution.ps1`
 ```dotnetcli
 wsl --update
 ```

-## Kali Linux Hints with WSLg
+## Install kali-win-kex for remote dekstop.
 Kali Linux has a package `kali-win-kex` that adds remote desktop access to the Linux GUI with a single updated component.

-Update kali-linux and install the kali-win-hex from Linux to support running the GUI in WSL
 ```bash
 # install kex
 sudo apt update